Callisto (moon)

 Callisto is composed of approximately equal amounts of rock and ice, with a density of about 1.83 g/cm3, the lowest density and surface gravity of Jupiter's major moons.
 Compounds detected spectroscopically on the surface include water ice, carbon dioxide, silicates and organic compounds.
 Investigation by the Galileo spacecraft revealed that Callisto may have a small silicate core and possibly a subsurface ocean of liquid water at depths greater than 100 km.

 It is not in an orbital resonance like the three other Galilean satellites—Io, Europa and Ganymede—and is thus not appreciably tidally heated.
-Callisto's rotation is tidally locked to its orbit around Jupiter, so that it always faces the same direction, making Jupiter appear to hang directly overhead over its near-side.
-It is less affected by Jupiter's magnetosphere than the other inner satellites because of its more remote orbit, located just outside Jupiter's main radiation belt.
+Callisto's rotation is tidally locked to its orbit around Jupiter, so that it always faces the same direction, making Jupiter appear to hang directly overhead over its near side.
+It is less affected by Jupiter's magnetosphere than the other inner satellites because of its more remote orbit located just outside Jupiter's main radiation belt.
 Callisto is surrounded by an extremely thin atmosphere composed of carbon dioxide and probably molecular oxygen, as well as by a rather intense ionosphere.
 Callisto is thought to have formed by slow accretion from the disk of the gas and dust that surrounded Jupiter after its formation.
 Callisto's gradual accretion and the lack of tidal heating meant that not enough heat was available for rapid differentiation.
 The slow convection in the interior of Callisto, which commenced soon after formation, led to partial differentiation and possibly to the formation of a subsurface ocean at a depth of 100–150 km and a small, rocky core.

 The likely presence of an ocean within Callisto leaves open the possibility that it could harbor life.
-However, conditions are thought to be less favorable than on nearby Europa.
-Various space probes from Pioneers 10 and 11 to Galileo and Cassini have studied Callisto.
+However, conditions are thought to be less favorable than those on nearby Europa.
+Various space probes, including Pioneers 10 and 11, Galileo, and Cassini, have studied Callisto.
 Because of its low radiation levels, Callisto has long been considered the most suitable to base possible future crewed missions on to study the Jovian system.